lanfredig/QC-espresso_DIA/README.md

 * `DIANN-out` shortcut
 * `Results` shortcut

-All scripts, configurations, and runtimes are contained within the `Package` folder and do not need to be accessed manually.
+All scripts, configurations, and runtimes are contained within the `Package` folder and do not need to be accessed manually on the portable version.

----

-## Key Feature: Portability (v0.2.7)
-As of version v0.2.7, the pipeline focuses explicitly on **Portability**:
-Use Control + Shift + m to toggle the tab key moving focus.
-Alternatively, use esc then tab to move to the next interactive element on the page.
-Nenhum arquivo escolhido
-Attach files by dragging & dropping, selecting or pasting them.